 What is the LSAT?

 It is a standardized test that is required for admission to all American Bar Association-approved law schools, most Canadian law schools, and many other law schools.
+Since September 2019, it has been given digitally; prior to that, it was a pencil and paper test.

 When is the LSAT administered?

-| Test Date | Registration Deadline | Late Registration Deadline |
+Test Date | Time | Registration Deadline |

 How can I register for the test?